-- visual, auditory and motor impairments
+- a visual, auditory or motor impairment

 Please contact your Study Advisor well before you start your degree programme to discuss your situation and determine the support options available to you during your studies.
 These may differ from the services you had at a previous university or school.
 Agreements regarding these special services will be laid down in a contract.
 It is important to seek contact as soon as possible, to ensure that there is enough time to make the necessary arrangements.
 You may have to request support again when starting your Master's degree programme.
 You can check this with the Study Advisor of your Master's programme.